anipalur/anipalur.com/content/_index.md

 ---
 title: Home
-description: Anitej Palur's Personal Blog on Medicine and Neuroscience
+description: Anitej Palur's Blog on Medicine and Neuroscience
-summary: Anitej Palur's Personal Blog on Medicine and Neuroscience
+summary: Anitej Palur's Blog on Medicine and Neuroscience

 menu:
   main: